juliushaertl/nextcloud-docker-dev/README.md

 ```
 cd workspace/server/apps/viewer
 git worktree add ../../../stable25/apps/viewer stable25
+cd ../../../..
 ```

+It is recommanded to use the `apps-extra` folder for apps that have individual branches for different server versions.
+For apps that are mutiple server versions supporting you you can use the `apps-shared` folder.
+It will be mountet to all stable versions.
+Just set it in the `.env` file from #3.

 ##### 5. Editing `/etc/hosts`

-You can then add stable23.local, stable24.local and so on to your `/etc/hosts` file to access it.
+We need to add the domains for all the stable versions into your `/etc/hosts` file.
+But they will only work, if you setup und started the related container, look at #7.

 ```
+sudo sh -c "echo '127.0.0.1 stable16.local' >> /etc/hosts"
+sudo sh -c "echo '127.0.0.1 stable17.local' >> /etc/hosts"
+sudo sh -c "echo '127.0.0.1 stable18.local' >> /etc/hosts"
+sudo sh -c "echo '127.0.0.1 stable19.local' >> /etc/hosts"
+sudo sh -c "echo '127.0.0.1 stable20.local' >> /etc/hosts"
+sudo sh -c "echo '127.0.0.1 stable21.local' >> /etc/hosts"
+sudo sh -c "echo '127.0.0.1 stable22.local' >> /etc/hosts"
+sudo sh -c "echo '127.0.0.1 stable23.local' >> /etc/hosts"
+sudo sh -c "echo '127.0.0.1 stable24.local' >> /etc/hosts"
-sudo sh -c "echo '127.0.0.1 nextcloud.local' >> /etc/hosts"
+sudo sh -c "echo '127.0.0.1 stable25.local' >> /etc/hosts"
 ```

 ##### 6. Setting the PHP version to be used

-The Nextcloud instance is setup to run with PHP 7.2 by default.
+The Nextcloud instance is setup to run with PHP 8.1 by default.
 If you wish to use a different version of PHP, set the `PHP_VERSION` `.env` variable.

 The variable supports the following values:

-- PHP 7.1: `71`
+- PHP 7.1: `71` (maybe broken actually)
 - PHP 7.2: `72`
 - PHP 7.3: `73`
 - PHP 7.4: `74`
 - PHP 8.0: `80`
+- PHP 8.1: `81`
+- PHP 8.2: `82`

 ##### 7. Starting the containers

 - Minimum to run `master`: `docker-compose up proxy nextcloud` (nextcloud mysql redis mailhog)
-- Start stable branches: `docker-compose up stable23 proxy`
+- Start specific stable branches: `docker-compose up stable25 proxy`
+- Start multiple specific branches: `docker-compose up stable25 nextcloud proxy` (will start stable25 and master)
 - Start full setup: `docker-compose up`

+You should now be able to open the corresponding domains.
+For the third example this would be `nextcloud.local` and `stable25.local`.

 ##### 8. Switching between stable versions and master

 Remove all relevant containers and volumes:
 `docker-compose down -v`

-Start master or the branch you want to run:
+Start master or the branch you want to run (Step #7):
 `docker-compose up stable23 proxy`

 ## Running into errors